nre-learning/nrelabs-curriculum/lessons/git-version-control/stage5/guide.md

 <div style="text-align:center;margin-top:30px;"><img style="max-width: 70%;" class="full" src="https://raw.githubusercontent.com/nre-learning/nrelabs-curriculum/git-stage-5/lessons/git-version-control/stage5/images/janefork.png"></div>

 This is our new forked repository - a copy of the original repository that we are able to push directly to.
 Now that we have this, we can use a new command - `git clone`.
-This command downloads a remote repository to our local machine.
+This command downloads an existing remote repository to our local machine.
 Let's first navigate back to our home directory, so we don't accidentally clone this repository inside the one from the previous exercise.

 ```
 cd ~